 If you’ve noticed these traits in a loved one, encourage them to seek support from a therapist trained to help people with personality disorders.

 NPD typically involves insecurity and an easily damaged sense of self-esteem.
-This can manifest in covert narcissism as extreme sensitivity to criticism.
+This

 This sensitivity isn’t unique to NPD, of course.
 Most people don’t love criticism, even constructive criticism.
-But paying attention to how someone responds to real or perceived criticism can offer more insight on whether you’re looking at narcissistic sensitivity.
+But paying attention to how someone responds to real or perceived criticism can offer more insight into whether you’re looking at narcissistic sensitivity.

 People with covert narcissism might make dismissive or sarcastic remarks and act as if they’re above the criticism.
 But internally, they might feel empty, humiliated, or enraged.

 Most people have probably used this manipulation tactic at one time or another, possibly without realizing it.
-But people with covert narcissism often use passive-aggressive behavior to convey frustration or make themselves look superior.
+But people with covert narcissism

 Two main reasons drive this behavior: